eureka-network/DiscussionTrees/docs/worldbuilding.md

 One outlier paper LongNet claims to achieve a context length of "1 billion tokens" (with diluted attention) and measures the quality of the attention for different context lenghts with a perplexity measure (see Table 2 [LongNet2023](https://arxiv.org/pdf/2307.02486.pdf)).
 To our understanding these matters are far from settled by the community, and it is not our ambition to resolve them here.

-We can conclude however that we want our algorithm to work with a finite context length.
+We can conclude however that we want our algorithm to work with a finite context length, and that we want to build representations for text bodies larger than that context length.

+Our (LLM's) attention is not only limited by the context length;
+also the specific world-building lens we current have "focuses our attention".
+On a philosophical note, only by having a goal to answer a specific question about the text buffer, can we build an "internal map" or representation;
+otherwise, the software is simply a (re-)recording device.

+These are the first two reasons (context length, and question-type) to introduce *perception frames*, or *frames*.
+Frames form a strict sequence such that we have a tool to order and preserve which questions we ask over which pieces of text from the text body.

+In one frame we consider one *group* of text at a given *level* with a set *world building question*.
+We will construct these three terms in what follows.

+In each additional frame we can navigate through full body of text, either by moving/jumping the location of the group, changing the level (roughly, zooming in or out), or by asking a different type of question.
+For initial implementations, we imagine to have very naive and hard-coded pathways.
+We will simply slide the group iteratively through the text body at different levels, and with different questions, and collect the outputs together in one graph database as the intermediate representation.

+### Groups

 [continue here]

- copyright © 2023.
+ copyright © 2023 Benjamin Bollen.
 This work is licensed under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/legalcode).